ray-project/ray/doc/source/data/getting-started.rst

 Getting Started
 ===============

-A :class:`ray.data.Datastream <ray.data.Datastream>` is a distributed data transformation pipeline.
-It operates over references to distributed data *blocks*, and exposes APIs for loading and processing these data blocks.
+A :class:`Datastream <ray.data.Datastream>` is a distributed data transformation pipeline.
+It provides APIs for loading external data into the Ray object store in *blocks*, and exposes APIs for streaming processing of these data blocks in the cluster.

 Install Ray Data
 ----------------